 - Breach of the peace on College property or at any College-sponsored or supervised function.

-- The use, sale, possession, or being under the influence of alcohol or any other controlled substance prohibited by law, on campus or at any function sponsored or supervised by the College.
+- The use, sale, possession, or being under the influence of alcohol or any other controlled substance prohibited by law, or possession of, or offering, or negotiating the sale of any drug or drug paraphernalia as defined in California Health and Safety Code Section 11014.5 on campus or at any function sponsored or supervised by the College.

 - Illegal possession or use of firearms, explosives, dangerous chemicals, or other weapons on College property or at College-sponsored activities.